Skip to main content

 Capital City Internet Infrastructure

 Washington, DC stands out as the only US capital city with 100% fiber coverage from Verizon Fios, providing government-grade internet connectivity throughout all neighborhoods.
-As the seat of federal government, DC's internet infrastructure reflects the critical need for secure, reliable, and high-speed connectivity required by federal agencies, contractors, and the significant government employee population.
+As the seat of federal government, DC's internet infrastructure reflects the critical need for secure, reliable.
+High-speed connectivity required by federal agencies, contractors, and the significant government employee population.

 The capital's unique status drives demand for business-class internet solutions that meet federal security and compliance requirements.
 Government buildings and federal employee housing often require documented internet service provider relationships, especially for security-cleared contractors.
 This creates a market where reliability and security take precedence alongside speed and pricing.